 Farther down the homepage, you'll find content sorted by additional categories (Genres, Popular Apps and more).
 At the very bottom are icons for Search, Account, Settings and Help.
 I feel that, of these options, Search and Help should be at the very top of the page.

 For those who don't want to scroll through lists of shows, Xfinity's voice search will prove very handy.
 Press and hold the mic button on the remote, and you can search by title, actor, genre and more, and the Flex will search across all of your installed apps.
 Within the results screen, you can also filter results by video quality (SD or HD), whether or not it's free, and if there's a video description or SAP.
 Voice search worked well but the results were not without their quirks.
 For instance, "Westerns" is not listed as a genre, and for some reason, Fifty Shades of Grey is listed as a romantic comedy.

 While it has Netflix, Amazon Prime and the premium cable channels (HBO, Showtime, Epix), the biggest failing of the Flex is its extremely limited number of apps and content partners.
-For example, there's no Disney Plus, no Sling TV, no AT&T TV Now and no Spotify.
+For example, there's no Disney Plus and no AT&T TV Now, but the service added Sling TV and Spotify in the months that followed its release.
 CBS All Access won't be available until later in 2020.
-The one service that Flex will get ahead of most other streaming devices is Peacock.
-NBC's new streaming service will be available on the Flex on April 15 but won't roll out to others streaming devices until July.
+Hulu also took a little extra time to get to the Flex, but it's there now.